January 5th, 2012

 Josh shares his thoughts on designing for touch with Jared Spool in this podcast.
-And if you need more from Josh, you won’t want to miss his January 12, 2012 virtual seminar, Buttons are a Hack: The New Rules of Designing for Touch.
+And if you need more from Josh, check out his virtual seminar, Buttons are a Hack: The New Rules of Designing for Touch.

 As always we love to hear your thoughts.
 Please share with us in our comments section.

 Jared Spool: Hello, everyone.
 Welcome to another episode of the Spoolcast.
 I am very excited to have Josh Clark with us here today.